 • Fully complete a state application.
 The law enforcement agency to which you applied will conduct a series of background-related checks to assure you meet the eligibility requirements established in state law.
 Once those checks are complete, a permit will be issued that is valid for one year and may be used to purchase a handgun statewide.
 To see a list of statutes outlining restrictions, click here.

 A person who is otherwise ineligible for a permit due to a criminal conviction but who has obtained a pardon or expungement setting aside the conviction, sealing the conviction, or otherwise restoring applicable rights, must submit a copy of the relevant order when applying.

 If you want to make a one-time purchase of a handgun from a dealer, and you do not have a permit to purchase, you may apply directly at the gun shop where you will purchase the handgun.
-The gun shop will require you to complete a consent form that allows them to conduct a name and date-of-birth background check to determine your eligibility to purchase a gun.
+The gun shop will require you to complete a consent form that allows them to conduct a name and date-of-birth background check.
 The gun shops are entitled to charge a fee for this service.

 For additional information, visit the MN Bureau of Criminal Apprehension at www.bca.state.mn.us/bca.asp

 Or contact the Scott County Sheriff’s Office Records Unit at 952-496-8303.